ethereum/ethereum-org-website/src/content/wrapped-ether.md

 ---
 ---
 # What Is Wrapped Ether (WETH)? {#what-is-wrapped-ether-weth}
-Wrapped Ether (WETH) is an ERC-20 token representing Ether (ETH), Ethereum’s native coin.
-If you use Ethereum dapps, you've likely seen tokens built using the ERC-20 standard.
-The ERC-20 standard offers many benefits to developers and users, especially**flexibility** (tokens can be customized for different use cases) and **fungibility** (tokens are identical and interchangeable).
+Wrapped Ether (WETH) is an ERC-20 token representing Ethereum’s native Ether (ETH) coin.
+As a native cryptocurrency, the use of ETH is limited to transferring value and paying for computation on the Ethereum network.
+Using ETH in dapps is technically difficult because of its limitations.

-Ether (ETH) doesn't comply with the ERC-20 standard, but there's significant demand to use it in ERC20-compatible wallets and dapps.
-Wrapped Ether (WETH) solves the problem by providing an ERC20-compliant version of ETH to use in dapps or swap with other ERC-20 tokens.
+Transforming ETH into an ERC-20 token (WETH) increases the number of things you can do with it.
+Because there's significant demand to use ETH in the ecosystem, wrapped Ether (WETH) solves this problem by providing an ERC20-compliant version of ETH to use in dapps or swap with other ERC-20 tokens.

-Today, **nearly 3% of the circulating ETH supply is locked in the WETH token contract**—inspiring its description as the "World's Most Popular Smart Contract".
-WETH is also one of the most used ERC-20 tokens, especially among users interacting with applications in Ethereum's Decentralized Finance (DeFi) ecosystem.
+Today, **nearly 3% of the circulating ETH supply is locked in the WETH token contract** making it one of the most popular smart contracts.
+WETH is especially popular with users interacting with applications in Ethereum's Decentralized Finance (DeFi) ecosystem.

-## Introduction to wrapped tokens {#intro-to-wrapped-tokens}
+## What are wrapped tokens? {#intro-to-wrapped-tokens}

 A wrapped token is a token whose value is pegged to an underlying asset.
 An amount of the original asset is deposited into a smart contract—similar to a digital bank vault—that mints an equal amount of wrapped tokens.
 The vault holds the deposit until you're ready to exchange your wrapped tokens for the original asset (so you can think think of a wrapped token as a redeemable IOU issued by a smart contract).

-Wrapping ETH today requires by depositing it in a smart contract which creates an amount of wrapped ETH (WETH) tokens equal to the original deposit.
+Wrapping ETH today requires depositing it in a smart contract which creates an amount of wrapped ETH (WETH) tokens equal to the original deposit.
 You can also “unwrap” ETH by sending WETH tokens to the contract and receiving ETH in return.

 In all cases, the conversion between WETH and ETH is always completed at a 1:1 ratio.
 Since the smart contract locks up ETH before minting WETH tokens, the value of WETH tokens in circulation is backed by ETH held in reserves.
 This keeps the prices of WETH and ETH relatively equal and ensures you can always swap both assets without realizing a loss.